Matin114/hass-goecharger-victron-automation/README.md

 ## Configuration

 Use the Web UI (Config flow) to add the "go-eCharger" integration.
 You have to know the `serial number` (6 digits) of your device.
 Please don't forget to [enable the MQTT API (v2) via the go-e Charger app](https://github.com/goecharger/go-eCharger-API-v2/blob/main/mqtt-en.md) first.

+## Charging Priorities

+### OFF
+Turns the Charger off.

+### Automatic
+Charges car depending on the current battery SOC.
+The partion available to the wallbox must be defined in the entities starting with "automaticPercentage".

+### Prio Battery
+Tries to use all solar power to charge the home battery and only activates the wallbox, if power would go back to the grid.

+### Prio Wallbox
+Tries to use all solar power to charge the car.

+### 50/50
+Divides the solar power evenly between home battery and wallbox.

+### Discharge to SOC
+Charges the car with the power set in the entity "Manual Power for car charging" until battery SOC reaches the value of the entity "Min battery SOC".

+### Manual
+Charges the car with the power set in the entity "Manual Power for car charging".

+### Manual Amount
+Charges the car with an custom amount configured in the entity "Wh to charge the car with" with the power set in the entity "Manual Power for car charging".

+### Use Grid
+Tries to charge the car the fastest possible, regardless of solar power or battery SOC.

 ## Entities